A brand new version of Zorin OS, a user-friendly Ubuntu-based Linux distro, is now available to download.

 Wait, what happened to Zorin 13 & 14?

-The previous stable release of Zorin OS was version 12, so you might be wondering where versions 13 and 14 went.
+As the previous stable release of Zorin OS was version 12 you might be wondering where versions 13 and 14 went.

 Well, don’t panic: you didn’t miss them.
 Zorin’s lead developer explains why there’s a small ‘jump’ in version number for this release: